 Pros of credit card receivables financing

-It’s easy to get approved for credit card receivables financing: If you have a high daily credit and debit card transaction volume, you will likely get approved.
+It’s easy to get approved.
+If you have a high daily credit and debit card transaction volume, you will likely qualify.
 Your transaction volume acts as collateral and reduces the lender’s risk.

-Credit card receivables financing is credit neutral: Unlike other forms of debt, this kind of financing will not negatively impact your business credit score.
+Credit card receivables financing is credit neutral.
+Unlike other forms of debt, it will not negatively impact your business credit score.

 Cons of credit card receivables financing

-Credit card receivables financing is more expensive than other types of debt: These fees are significantly more expensive than other kinds of financing.
+Credit card receivables financing can be expensive.
+These fees are significantly more expensive than other kinds of financing.
+“This financing [keeps] things moving, but fees add up quickly,” Asatiani cautioned.

 Alternatives to credit card receivables financing